bartificer/programming-by-stealth/docs/pbs42.md

 ## Back to Cellular Automata & Conway’s Game of Life

-We’ll be using my sample solution from the challenge set way back in [instalment 36](https://bartificer.net/pbs36) as the starting point for our work today.
-We’ll be updating the core JavaScript prototypes in `lib/bartificer.ca.js`, we’ll be adding test cases to `test/tests.js`, viewing the results of our tests via `test/index.html`, and finally we’ll update `sample.html` to become an implementation of [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+We’ll be using my sample solution from the challenge set way back in [instalment 36](https://pbs.bartificer.net/pbs36) as the starting point for our work today.
+We’ll be updating the core JavaScript prototypes in `lib/bartificer.ca.js`.
+We’ll be adding test cases to `test/tests.js` and viewing the results of our tests via `test/index.html`.
+Finally we’ll update `sample.html` to become an implementation of [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 The sample solution is [available on GitHub](https://github.com/bbusschots/bartificer_ca_js/tree/PBS36-Challenge-Solution).

 As you can probably infer from the list of files we’ll be editing, we’ll be exercising many of the skills we’ve built up throughout this series — JavaScript prototypes, unit testing with QUnit, HTML forms, and jQuery.
 While we won’t be focusing on it much, all the sample code will also contain JSDoc comments.

 ## A Quick Refresher

-It’s been a few months since we last worked on these prototypes, so let’s refresh our memory a little before we dive in.
+It’s been a few months since we last worked on these prototypes.
+So let’s refresh our memory a little before we dive in.

 Firstly — the prototypes we are building model a mathematical construct known as a _cellular automaton_, or CA. BTW — the correct plural is _cellular automata_.

 A CA consists of a grid of cells, each of which has a current state.
 That state is just a value, and it can be anything — a number, some text, an abstract concept, anything!
 Like a CPU, a CA moves forward in time in discrete steps.
-Each time it steps forward the state of all each cell is re-calculated according so some pre-defined set of rules, and that new state can be based on the preset state of the cell itself, and the present state of all eight of the cells that touch it (referred to as _neighbouring cells_).
+Each time it steps forward, the state of all each cell is recalculated according to some predefined set of rules.
+That new state can be based on the preset state of the cell itself and the present state of all eight of the cells that touch it (referred to as _neighbouring cells_).
 What differentiates one CA from another is the set of possible states for each cell, and the rule set used to calculate the next state.

-Conway’s Game of Life is a specific CA where each cell can be in one of two states, _alive_, or _dead_, and where the next state of each cell is determined by the following four rules (wording form Wikipedia):
+Conway’s Game of Life is a specific CA where each cell can be in one of two states, _alive_, or _dead_, and where the next state of each cell is determined by the following four rules (wording from Wikipedia):

 1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.